girishji/vimcomplete/README.md

 `priority`|`number`|Higher priority items are shown at the top.
 Default is `10`.
 `filetypes`|`list<string>`|List of file-types to enable a particular provider _module_.
 Default is `['*']` (all file-types), except for _dictionary_ _module_ which is set to `['text', 'markdown']`.

-Buffer module has some additional options.
+_Buffer_ word completion _module_ has additional options.

 Option|Type|Description
 ------|----|-----------
 `timeout`|`number`|Maximum time spent searching for completion candidates in current buffer.
 Default is `100` milliseconds.
 If searching in multiple buffers additional 100 milliseconds is allocated.
-Non-blocking search--search is aborted if a key is pressed.
+Search is aborted if any key is pressed.
 `searchOtherBuffers`|`bool`|Search other listed buffers.
 Default is `true`.
 `otherBuffersCount`|`number`|Maximum number of other listed buffers to search.
 Default is `3`.
 `icase`|`bool`|Ignore case when searching for completion candidates.
 Default is `true`.
 `urlComplete`|`bool`|Complete http links in entirety.
-Helps when typing same url multiple times.
+Useful when typing same url multiple times.
 Default is `false`.

 Options are enabled using global function `g:VimCompleteOptionsSet()`.
 Here is an example of how you can enable and configure completion modules.